 The decrease is attributed to efficiencies gained from alternate fuels, manufacturing consolidation, equipment upgrades and operational improvements.
-Brickworks invested over \$400 million dollars since 2006 in equipment upgrades and operational improvements (including new plants) and carbon reduction strategies.
+Brickworks has invested over \$400 million dollars since 2006 in equipment upgrades and operational improvements (including new plants) and carbon reduction strategies.

-Our climate-related strategy, targets and programs build on these achievements, focusing on 5 key areas, including efficiency, lower carbon energy sources, innovation, the appropriate use of offsets and improving the energy efficiency of homes over lifetime operations.
+Our climate-related strategy, targets and programs build on these achievements, focusing on four key areas, including efficiency, lower carbon energy sources, innovation and improving the energy efficiency of homes over lifetime operations.
 Each focus area has deliverables to drive performance as referenced below.